sandialabs/LoQS/docs/notebooks/shortcourse-generalnoise.md

 Some things to consider: What happens if you scale everything up and down?
 What about changing the fraction of 1Q to 2Q noise?
 What happens if you change from depolarizing noise to general (or a specific) Pauli stochastic noise instead?

-Note: I'm not expecting anything particularly interesting here, but just some practice.

 +++

 ## Coherent Noise